DiedrichsenLab/MultiTaskBattery/docs/custom_experiments.rst

     # Optional: list of local Python modules that hold custom Task / TaskFile
     # classes.
 Uncomment and import your module if you want to add custom
     # tasks without editing the shared MultiTaskBattery package.
 See
-    # creating_tasks for details and experiments/example_custom_task for a
+    # the "Implementing new tasks" page for details and
-    # working example.
+    # experiments/example_custom_task for a working example.
     # import my_tasks
     # task_modules = [my_tasks]